 The college will annually provide to each member of the community information about our policies, health risks associated with alcohol and other drug use, and resources for prevention, intervention, and treatment.
 Paper copies of this information are available upon request from the Student Life Office.

-CAMPUS SECURITY, EMERGENCY RESPONSE AND CAMPUS CRIME STATISTICSBlackburn College is committed to ensuring that our students are as free as possible from any threats to their safety or well being.
-Fortunately, our rural location affords us the luxury of a relatively low crime rate.
-In order to anticipate the unexpected, the residence life staff, the campus security force and the students themselves are employed to ensure that students and their possessions are protected as much as possible.
+Blackburn College is committed to ensuring that our students are as free as possible from any threats to their safety or well being.
+Fortunately, our rural location affords us the luxury of a relatively low crime rate. in order to anticipate the unexpected, the residence life staff, the campus security force and the students themselves are employed to ensure that students and their possessions are protected as much as possible.

 Security Policies and Procedures

 Students, faculty and staff have regular access to all non-residential campus buildings from 7 a.m. to 10 p.m. each day.
 After 10 p.m. only those issued keys are authorized to enter buildings.
 Physical Plant personnel closely monitors key distribution.